Because you know they’ll be snappin’

 5. Photo sharing (and facial rec!) with Waldo

 The newest kid on the photo-sharing block is Waldo, a photo app powered by facial recognition.
 With Waldo, your wedding guests can submit a selfie via text or app and then get notified every time they appear in a photo.
-It’s free for you and your guests – they simply download the app and join your wedding gallery with a code, making it easy for guests to upload and share photos.
 Also unique to Waldo, your pro photographer can upload a next-day highlight reel – and all their photos once edited – and all your guests will get the photos they are in.
 It’s the ultimate party favor.
 You’ll get every photo uploaded in hi-res, with options to create multiple albums with access controls.
 (Don’t need Grandma viewing your bridesmaid night out?
 Uncle Bob not invited to Sunday brunch?
 No problem.)

-Pros: Facial recognition that alerts guests to the photos they appear in – a fun and engaging photo experience for your guests, which means more pics for you!
-Plus, the pro photographer web integration allows your wedding photographer to share their pics all in the same gallery.
+Pros: Where do we begin?
+Facial recognition that alerts guests to the photos they appear in – a fun and engaging photo experience for your guests, which means more pics for you!
+Plus, the pro photographer web integration allows your wedding photographer to share their pics all in the same gallery, along with wireless DSLR for real-time uploading.
+Our personal favorite: you and your guests can order photo prints directly from your Waldo albums, and Waldo will drop ship them!

 Cons: Your wedding guests might be more excited to look at pictures of themselves than you 😉